Shallow Water, Kansas

-Shallow Water is an unincorporated community in Scott County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 89.
+Shallow Water is a census-designated place (CDP) in Scott County, Kansas, United States.
+As of the 2020 census, the population was 89.

 History

 Its post office was established January 13, 1913, and closed October 31, 1957.
 Shallow Water is the northern terminus of the Garden City Western Railway.

 Demographics

-For statistical purposes, the United States Census Bureau has defined this community as a census-designated place (CDP).

 Education

-Shallow Water is a part of USD 466 Scott County.
+The community is served by Scott County USD 466 public school district..

 Shallow Water schools were closed through school unification.
 The Shallow Water High School mascot was Shallow Water Tigers.
 The Shallow Water Tigers won the Kansas State High School Boys class B Cross Country championship in 1960 and 1961.